seasonedfish/blog/_posts/2022-05-24-pokesummary-version-2.md

 I had the view already, `displaying.py`.
 I also had the controller, `__main__.py`.
 I just needed a model for Pokémon stats.
-Creating this model would satisfy the single responsibility principle and explicitly define which attributes were available.
+Creating this model would explicitly define which attributes were available, and writing a new module to read the data into it would satisfy the single responsibility principle.

 ## Data Classes
 Since my Pokémon stats model would store data,
-I implemented it using frozen Data Classes.
+I implemented it using Data Classes.
 I made a `Pokemon` class, which contains a `PokemonBaseStats`--here is the code:
 ```python
 @dataclass(frozen=True)